Houston Voice

 The Houston Voice, originally known as The Montrose Star, was a bi-weekly newspaper published on alternating Wednesdays in Houston, Texas.
 A subsequent newspaper (not by the original owners) is now known as Montrose Star ISSN (2163-050X).
-The newspaper is targeted to the LGBT community in southeast Texas as well as Austin and San Antonio.
+The newspaper is targeted to the LGBTQ community in southeast Texas as well as Austin and San Antonio.

 History of original newspaper

 The Montrose Star was the oldest LGBT publication in Houston.
 The newspaper was started by LGBT Community activist Henry McClurg in 1974 as the Montrose Star.
 The newspaper went through several incarnations and in the late 1970s the paper became the Houston Voice.
 As the Houston Voice, the paper was a weekly publication through the 1980s and 1990s.
 It was purchased by Window Media, LLC, a national LGBT newspaper chain that also owned the Washington Blade.
 In 2009 Window Media shut down its operations and ceased publication of the Houston Voice.